-The WSISCMC plant species classification dataset used in this work contains images with varying sizes which are not suitable for neural networks that only accept an input with a predetermined size.
-As a result, there is a need to transform these images into a representation with a fixed size.
-In most cases, shrinking the images to the smallest size present in the dataset is enough to train a network to produce very accurate results.
-However, image resizing comes at the cost of either losing important details that may be detrimental for the performance of the network when shrinking, or adding synthetic pixels when padding or magnifying.
-Thus, we created the Variably Overlapping Time--Coherent Sliding Window (VOTCSW) technique, which transforms each image, regardless of its size, to a 3-dimensional representation with fixed size $(h,w,M)$.
-The VOTCSW allows this representation to be interpreted as a video of size $(h,w)$ containing $M$ frames by ensuring that two consecutive frames are spatially correlated hence the ``Time--Coherent" term.
-Therefore, the 3-dimensional representation can be fed into 3DCNNs and 3DPNNs.
-Furthermore, the method is a safe alternative to resizing as it does not add nor remove any pixel from the original images, or at least, it minimizes the need to do so under certain conditions that will be discussed below.
-The VOTCSW is based on the sliding window technique (hence the ``Sliding Window" term) which is a powerful signal processing tool that is used to decompose a signal containing a high number of samples into small chunks called windows containing a smaller number of samples that can be processed faster.
+The VOTCSW method is a safe alternative to resizing as it does not add nor remove any pixel from the original images, or at least, it minimizes the need to do so under certain conditions that will be discussed below.
+It is based on the sliding window technique (hence the ``Sliding Window" term) which is a powerful signal processing tool that is used to decompose a signal containing a high number of samples into small chunks called windows containing a smaller number of samples that can be processed faster.